Julian Alaphilippe takes victory from day long break in Critérium du Dauphiné stage six - Cycling Weekly

 Fireworks kicked off on the final climb, with De Marchi distanced, leaving just Mühlberger for Alaphilippe to dispatch in the closing metres, via a photo finish bike throw.

-Over six minutes later, Wout Poels (Ineos) won the bunch gallop from a reduced GC group – with Yates safely finishing and retaining the leader’s jersey.
+Over six minutes later, Wout Poels (Ineos) won the bunch gallop from a reduced GC group – with Adam Yates (Mitchelton-Scott) safely finishing and retaining the leader’s jersey.

 How it happened